8none1/nimble_triones/README.md

 # Quick start in six steps
 1. Read the prerequisites and flash this sketch to your ESP32
-2. Wait a minute while the ESP32 scans for your device
+2. Wait a few seconds while the ESP32 scans for your device
 3. Send a JSON payload via MQTT like this:

 ```